Stephen Glass (footballer)

-Stephen Glass (born 23 May 1976) is a Scottish former professional footballer who is currently the manager of Memphis 901 in the USL Championship.
+Stephen Glass (born 23 May 1976) is a Scottish former professional footballer who was most recently the manager of Memphis 901 in the USL Championship.

 A midfielder, Glass started his career at Aberdeen, with whom he won the 1995 Scottish League Cup.
 In 1998, he moved to England, transferring to Newcastle United of the Premier League.
 Shortly after joining Newcastle, Glass made an appearance for the Scotland national football team.
 He joined Watford in the First Division in 2001, before returning to Scotland in 2003 with Hibernian.
 He joined Dunfermline Athletic in 2007 and was released at the end of the 2009–10 season.
 Glass finished his playing career with American club Carolina RailHawks.

 Glass worked as an assistant manager for Shamrock Rovers.
 He then had four years in the Atlanta United organisation, including a spell as interim head coach of their MLS team.
 Glass was appointed Aberdeen manager in March 2021, but was sacked after less than a year in that position.